asyncapi/modelina/docs/presets.md

 const generator = new TypeScriptGenerator({ defaultPreset: DEFAULT_PRESET });
 ```

-> **NOTE**: Each default preset must have implemented each method for a given model type.
-Keep this in mind when overriding the default preset.
+> **NOTE**: Default presets MUST implement all preset hooks for a given model type!

 ## Preset's shape

-For each model type, you can implement two basic methods:
+For each model type, you can implement two basic preset hooks:

-- `self` - the method for extending the model shape.
+- `self` - the method for extending the model shape, this is what calls all additional preset hooks.
 - `additionalContent` - the method which adds additional content to the model.

-Each customization method receives the following arguments:
+Each preset hook method receives the following arguments:

-- `model` - an instance of the [`CommonModel`](../src/models/CommonModel.ts) class, which described rendered data model.
+- `model` - a [`ConstrainedMetaModel`](../src/models/CommonModel.ts) variation which depends on the preset type.
-- `inputModel` - an instance of the [`CommonInputModel`](../src/models/CommonInputModel.ts) class.
+- `inputModel` - an instance of the [`InputMetaModel`](../src/models/InputMetaModel.ts) class.
 - `renderer` - an instance of the class with common helper functions to render appropriate model type.
 - `content` - rendered content from previous preset.
-- `options` - options passed to preset defined in the `presets` array.
+- `options` - options passed to preset defined in the `presets` array, it's type depends on the specific preset.

 Below is a list of supported languages with their model types and corresponding additional preset's methods with extra arguments based on the character of the customization method.